multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Testing smart contract errors

 In the previous transaction test, we've tested the happy flow.
-Now let's see how we can check errors:
+Now let's see how we can check for errors:

 ```rust
 #[test]